pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 The default system profile can be used to set defaults for ingress and image pull secrets, with specific deployments able to select an alternate profile if required.

->**Note:** Changes made to the `SystemProfile` custom resource (or by means of environment variables)
+>**Note:** Changes made to the `SystemProfile` custom resource, or changes made by means of environment variables,
->won't take effect on already deployed `TrainingPortals`.
-Those must be re-created for the changes
+>don't take effect on already deployed `TrainingPortals`.
+You must recreate those for the changes
 >to be applied.
 >Only the `TrainingPortal` resources must be re-created, because this resource takes care of
 >re-creating the `WorkshopEnvironments` with the new values.